Vyral/jerry-van-leeuwen/_posts/2020-04-27-the-best-home-renovations.md

 {% include youtube.html %}

-Which aspects of remodeling a home with net the most money?
+Which aspects of remodeling a home will net the most money?
 These are the areas you may want to focus on when preparing your house for sale.&nbsp;

-A kitchen renovation with net you about 60% to 120% of the value you put into it.
+A kitchen renovation will net you about 60% to 120% of the value you put into it.
 When refurbishing a bathroom, you’ll receive approximately 80% to 110% of the value you put into it.
 However, you need to be careful to not go overboard because remodels can get very expensive.&nbsp;

-{% include pullquote.html %}

 **Adding square footage to the home can be extremely costly because you’re adding a full addition to the house.** With additions, you’ll get roughly 50% to 83% of the value you put into it.
 Adding a deck will get you back 65% to 90% of the value you put into it.
 Buyers will look at it as more of a finished backyard.&nbsp;

+{% include pullquote.html %}

 Lastly, adding a new garage door will net you about 98% to 100% of the value you put into it.
 So **if you have an older garage door, you should get a new one;** you’ll gain your money back and a buyer may bring a higher offer for the property as well.&nbsp;